OasisLMF/ODS_OpenExposureData/README.md

 This will improve efficiency and transparency for the cat modelling community, facilitating data transfer and analytics across models and vendors.
 OED is a model agnostic data format that comprises of four input files (Acc, Loc, RI Scope, RI Info).

-Detailed descriptions of each data field are covered in the **'Open Exposure Data Spec.xlsx'** and each tab is split out into .csv format and located in the 'schema' folder.
+Detailed descriptions of each data field are covered in the [Open Exposure Data Spec.xlsx](https://github.com/OasisLMF/OpenDataStandards/blob/master/OpenExposureData/Docs/OpenExposureData_Spec.docx?raw=true) and each tab is split out into .csv format and located in the 'schema' folder.
 The **'Open Exposure Data.pdf'** is a detailed document outlining the multiple sections of the OED and includes multiple examples of how to code financial structures in the input files.
 Both documents are located:

 https://github.com/OasisLMF/OpenDataStandards/tree/feature/doc_upgrade/OpenExposureData/Docs